zivc/cv/.github/README.md

 Giving contracting another stab to test the market before contemplating another perm role.

 * __NatWest Markets__ : February 2019 - Present
     Joined the CurrencyPay team, building applications for corporate and private banking retail customers who perform large volume transactions in multitudes of currencies.
+Primary function of the team was orchestrating the MFA implementation between mobile and server teams via the UI for initial authentication and step-up authentication when authorising payments or adding/amending recipients.

     *Tech stack is React, Redux, Sagas, Bulma, Gitlab, hosted on GCP.*